 When two test forms have been properly equated, educators can validly interpret performance on one test form as having the same substantive meaning compared to the equated score of the other test form (Ryan & Brockmann, 2009).
 While the concept is simple, the methodology can be complex, and there is an entire area of psychometric research devoted to this topic.
 This post will provide an overview of the topic.

-Why do we need test equating?
+Why do we need test linking and equating?

 The need is obvious: to adjust for differences in difficulty to ensure that all examinees receive a fair score on a stable scale.
 Suppose you take Form A and get a score of 72/100 while your friend takes Form B and gets a score of 74/100.
 Is your friend smarter than you, or did his form happen to have easier questions?
 What if the passing score on the exam was 73?
 Well, if the test designers built-in some overlap of items between the forms, we can answer this question empirically.